-4.2 Overall Execution Time
+4.2 Overall execution time

 Figure 7 depicts the impact of GCH on the overall execution time.
-For some benchmarks and heap sizes, the total execution time is more or less unaffected through GCH because the time spent collecting garbage is only a small fraction of the total execution time.
-This is the case for 227_mtrt.
-The small slowdowns or speedups observed are probably due to changed data locality behavior because of the changed GCs.
-However, for 202_jess, 213_javac and 209_db performance improved up to 5.7%, 12.5% and 10.5% respectively.
-For these benchmarks, the huge GC time speedups translate themselves in overall performance speedup.
+For 227_mtrt, the total execution time is more or less unaffected through GCH because the time spent collecting garbage is only a small fraction of the total execution time.
+The small slowdowns or speedups observed for 227_mtrt are probably due to changing data locality behavior because of the changed GCs.
+However, for 202_jess, 209_db and 213_javac, performance improves by up to 5.7%, 10.5% and 12.5%, respectively.
+For these benchmarks, the GC time speedups translate themselves in overall performance speedup.